ConnectThink/WP-SCSS/readme.md

 - Compressed - More compressed css.
 Entire rule block on one line.
 No indentation.
 - Expanded - Full open css.
 One line per property.
 Brackets close on their own line.

-**Removed** compiling modes.
-If you used these in the past you will need to update your settings.

-- Nested - Lightly compressed css.
-Brackets close with css block.
-Indents to match scss nesting.
-- Compact - Removes all line breaks, unnecessary whitespace, and single-line comments.
-- Crunched - Same as Compressed, but also removes multi-line comments.

 See examples of each in [ScssPHP's documentation](http://scssphp.github.io/scssphp)